mtuomiko/packlister-backend/README.md

 ### gen

 Contains API specs in OpenAPI v3 format in [api.yml](/gen/api.yml).
-Creates API models and delegate pattern interfaces as Java code for Spring controllers to implement.
+Creates API models and delegate pattern interfaces as Java code for the Spring controllers to implement.

 Caveats:

-`spring generator` for OpenAPI only supports a single response model which limits options for error situations.
-Direct error return from the Spring controller would require that the error model is a part of the single response model.
+`spring generator` for OpenAPI only supports a single response model which limits the options for error situations.
-Currently working around the issue by using ExceptionHandlers meaning any error codes must go through Exceptions.
+Direct return from the Spring controller in case of a failure would require that the error model is an optional part of the single response model, which gets a bit messy.
+Currently working around the issue by using ExceptionHandlers meaning all failures are handled through Exceptions since that allows us to bypass the response model for a successful operation.

 ### api